AirshipCMS/Docs/README.md

 Start writing docs in this repository.
 Use markdown format, so you don't have to think too much about formatting/structure.
-I'll add your name to sections assigned to you. **Pages** are indicated by the h3 headers.
+I'll add your name to sections assigned to you. **Aerostats** in the Documentation collection are indicated by the h3 headers.

 # Setup